Published

 It is the second flight he has organized since Vladimir Putin invaded Ukraine and forced more than 3.6 million Ukrainians to flee their country.
 Since March 8, he has brought some 320 people to the wealthy Alpine country.
 He expects to reach at least 400 thanks to the help of Catholic associations and in close cooperation with the Swiss, Polish and Ukrainian authorities.
 “We will help as long as possible.
 Money is not the main concern, ”explained the 55-year-old man, looking relaxed.

 In Krakow, accompanied by his wife Tania, his 20-year-old son Samuel and his 14-year-old daughter Luisa, he mingles with the crowd of future passengers, all of whom have their faces marked by fatigue.
-The Fluri family greets everyone, distributes stuffed birds in the color of Ukraine to the children and inquires about the names of the many dogs and cats that are on the trip.
+The Fluri family greets everyone, distributes stuffed birds in the color of Ukraine to the children and inquires regarding the names of the many dogs and cats that are on the trip.

 “I have three children”